justinclift/dgit_shell_temp1/README.md

 Make sure you implement this test like you would all your production code.
 Other candidates might want to extend it one day!
 ```

-Initial thinking is that this sounds pretty simple.
-Not sure if it's worth
+### Files present

-adding a test suite (prob wouldn't hurt), but we'll see.
+* mcount.sh - This is the script.
+Runs fine when given arguments via command line or shell pipe.

-If it turns out to have unexpected/weird edge cases, then a test suite
+* test_mcount.sh - Super simple test harness for the above mcount.sh script.
+Could do with more test cases. ;)
-might actually not over-complicate things. :)
+* test_input.txt - Example test case.
+Can be used via `cat test_input.txt | ./mcount.sh`

-NOTE - Going to assume ASCII character input for this (KISS), as I'm not
+NOTE - I'm going to assume ASCII character input for this (KISS), as I'm not
 (yet) sure how bash handles unicode outside of the ascii range (eg multiple
 bytes per code point).